How to use your Bioverter

 Tip 2: The descent of compost into the Basket is irregular.
 Some might hang like stalactites and make it hard to pull out the Basket.
 You can cut them off with a thin implement, moving it from the sides to the centre.
 A spatula with a blade 30cm long is handy.

-Reminder: Freshly harvested compost has the potential to inhibit rather than promote plant growth.
-We recommend resting your harvest to create dark crumbly luscious soil, and add value at the same time.
+Reminder: Fresh compost has the potential to inhibit rather than promote plant growth.
+We recommend resting your harvest to get enhanced compost benefits.

 The liquid Tray collects compost juice and the Basket collects fresh compost.
 They are both pull-out collectors, sliding in and out smoothly when the collection area is clean.